iCliniq Logo

 The objective of this exercise is to improve eye stability on stationary objects while the head is moving.
 It will help to control eye movements.
 These patients will feel like the world appears to bounce or jump around when trying to identify the objects in the environment.

-• Repeating the exercises for a longer time brings on mild to moderate symptoms; on repeated doing, the time duration till the symptom appears will increase.
+• Repeating the exercises for a longer time brings on mild to moderate symptoms; on repeated doing, the time duration until the symptom appears will increase.
 Gradually the patient will be able to do it three to five times per day.

 3) Balance Training Exercises